String.prototype.substring()

 Introduction to the JavaScript substring() method

-The JavaScript String.prototype.substring() returns the part of the string between the start and end indexes:
+The substring() method returns the part of the string from the start index (startIndex) up to and excluding the end index (endIndex):

 The substring() method accepts two parameters: startIndexand endIndex:

-• The startIndex specifies the index of the first character to include in the returned substring.
+• The startIndex specifies the index of the first character to include in the returned string.

 • The endIndex determines the first character to exclude from the returned substring.
 In other words, the returned substring doesn’t include the character at the endIndex.